davamigo/kafka-streams-poc/README.md

 Extracts all the **order lines** from the **commercial orders** and joins each commercial order line with the **product** data.
 Each order line will generate one or more message in the target stream.
-The aggregationKey of the new stream will be the same (the `uuid` of the commercial order) to allow grouping.
+The key of the new stream will be the same (the `uuid` of the commercial order) to allow grouping.

 ![](docs/images/stream-split-commercial-order-lines.png)